zerosnacks/lifeforms/README.md

 ## Notices

-- BCT TOKEN DEPOSITS ARE CAPPED AT 10.00 PER NFT TO REDUCE RISK.
+- BCT token deposits are capped at 10 BCT per NFT until further notice.
-- THE CONTRACT HAS A HIGH DEGREE OF ADMIN CONTROL.
+- The contract has a high degree of admin control until further notice.

 ## Acknowledgements